Present: Aide, Beard, Buis, Cron, Hathaway, Hinkle, Janzow, McDougall, McGowan, Prater, Shaw,

 Starrett moved approval of the changes associated with the UI100 24-hour rule; Aide seconded.
 Starrett presented the background for the proposal.
 The presented proposal: all students be required to take UI100 unless they 1) had the 42-hour core general education courses; 2) an AA degree from a college with relevant articulation agreement; 3) or students with 60 hours or more having the option of taking additional upper division General Education courses (300, 400, or 500 level).
 The pros and cons were discussed by Council.
 Shaw suggested not having every student take UI100 but proposed that transferring students take a 300 level General Education course with interdisciplinary core competencies.
 After concerns were expressed; Starrett withdrew the motion.

 2. Bachelors of Science in Interdisciplinary Studies

 Starrett presented a handout for discussing the BSID and the questions that had arisen during the updating of the advising sheets and other materials that support the degree.
-After discussion and concerns were expressed, Starrett informed the Council that he will return the item to the University Studies Advising Council and bring back another time.
+After discussion and concerns were expressed, Starrett informed the Council that he will return the item to the General Education Advising Council and bring back another time.